Looking for the PERFECT scope reticle for your rifle is not always an easy feat.

 Too thin a line, and you couldn’t get on your target quickly either.
 Too thick, and it will cover up your target at a long range.

-The fine crosshair reticle was JUST RIGHT at different magnifications.
+In my experience, the fine crosshair reticle was JUST RIGHT at different magnifications.

 Duplex Reticle